 NEA speaks up for the rights of students.
 Browse recent messages to Congressional leadership, and add your voice.

-More careers require post-secondary education than ever before, yet higher education is increasingly out of reach.
+More careers than ever require post-secondary education, yet higher education is increasingly out of reach.
 Students and families—not public dollars—now fund the bulk of higher education costs.

 Letters & Testimony